-Togo country profile - BBC News
+Togo profile

 The military installed Faure Gnassingbe as president, but following intense domestic and international pressure he called elections.
 Hundreds died challenging his victory in those polls.

 Gnassingbe has won two more elections, in 2010 and 2015.
-Both were decried by the opposition, but the European Union, Togo's leading nternational lender, said the 2015 election "went off calmly, confirming the Togolese people's attachment to democracy".
+Both were decried by the opposition, but the European Union, Togo's leading international lender, said the 2015 election "went off calmly, confirming the Togolese people's attachment to democracy".

 The African Union and regional bloc ECOWAS also said the vote was free and transparent.

-Opposition groups have protested against changes to the electoral law which they said further favoured the governing coalition.
+Opposition groups have protested against changes to the electoral law and have also demanded a restoration of limits on how many terms the president may serve.

 MEDIA